 In this simple example below, you can see how Spotify goes beyond just text conversion and instead adapts to an entire culture.

-In this case, cultural attitudes towards showing skin differ in these cultures which is why we see that the image and colors are the two primary elements that have been adjusted from the US campaign to the Saudi one.
+In this case, cultural attitudes towards showing skin differ in these cultures which is why we see that the image and colours are the two primary elements that have been adjusted from the US campaign to the Saudi one.

 3. Detached vs. personal ad experience

 Translated materials can fall short of the emotional connection your brand seeks to achieve with its customers.
-This is why localized ads offer an authentic connection that creates a familiar feeling and thus resonates better with your audience.
+This is why localised ads offer an authentic connection that creates a familiar feeling and thus resonates better with your audience.

-Top Benefits of Content Localization
+Top Benefits of Content Localisation

 To avoid getting lost in your multiple creative campaigns and your growing audience, you need to make the ultimate shift from manual to automated production.
 Creative Automation can make their distribution to a wider, global audience easier and more effective, so you can focus on staying creative.